 When a company enters the market, they define their target audience and then try to expand out the complementary areas.

 Most of the web hosting companies focus mainly on large userbase i.e. small businesses, startups, and niche bloggers and then expand their sales to higher tier like upselling the VPS.
-Dedicated servers or making people to transfer their website by providing some unique features, etc.
+Dedicated servers or making people transfer their website by providing some unique features, etc.

-In this competitive era, SiteGround has focused mostly towards freelancers, web geeks and developers/agencies where they can get long-term business by providing developers friendly tools and integrations.
+In this competitive era, SiteGround has focused mostly towards freelancers, web geeks and developers/agencies where they can get long-term business by providing developers with friendly tools and integrations.

 But most of these features are just to showcase for a normal user and do not appeal to the general audience.